RinseV/jumbo-discord/README.md

 ```bash
 /store <address>
 ```
 This shows the nearest Jumbo store to the given address, including the store's opening times and crow-fly distance.
+This embed also includes a map image with pins showing the given location and the nearest store's location.

 <br/>